pi22by7/In-Memoria/README.md

 - Everything stays on your machine
 - SQLite for patterns and metadata
-- SurrealDB in-memory mode for vector embeddings and semantic search
+- SurrealDB with RocksDB backend for persistent vector embeddings and semantic search
-- Optional OpenAI API or local transformers.js for embeddings (Xenova/all-MiniLM-L6-v2)
+- Local transformers.js for embeddings (Xenova/all-MiniLM-L6-v2)

 ### What Makes It Different